jpritikin/coach/content/docs/me/psychoactive/_index.md

 [^healy2021]: Healy, C. J. (2021).
 The acute effects of classic psychedelics on memory in humans. *Psychopharmacology, 238*, 639-653.

 [^cannabis]: The intensity of the experience is mostly driven by the amount of Δ8-THC.
 I'm not sure how much CBD is required to complement the THC.
 Maybe the ratio could be as low as 1:1 (on a weight basis).
 That is, maybe only 10mg of CBD is needed for 10mg Δ8-THC, but you definitely want enough CBD and extra isn't a problem.
 The psilomethoxin is optional and will just help launch you into the cannabis experience.
 Onset of the THC effects occur about 90 min after ingestion and last for 3-4 hours.

+[^krebs2013]: Anecdotal reports suggest a possible link between drug use and serious mental health problems, but it is not clear the degree to which the drug was causal.
+Said people might have been mentally ill prior to the drug exposure.
+Correlational studies find no link (Krebs, 2013).
+    - Krebs, T. S., & Johansen, P. Ø. (2013).
+Psychedelics and mental health: a population study.
+PloS one, 8(8), e63972.